larjen/WPTweetImporter/README.md

 ## Changelog

+### 1.0.2
+* Automatically adds category Tweets as the category tweets are imported to.
+This can be overridden in the options panel.

 ### 1.0.1
 * Now uses WPTagSanitizer for normalizing tags, if WPTagSanitizer is not installed, all tags will just be imported as is with no modification.